Weakly Supervised Label Learning Flows: Empirical Study

-\textbf{Results.} We list the test set results in Table~\ref{tab:result_pc}.
-In general, pcl2pcl has the best fidelity, i.e., lowest UHD.
-This is because pcl2pcl is a discriminative model, and it will only predict one certain sample for each input.
-This is also why pcl2pcl has the worse diversity as measured by TMD.
-Mm-pcl2pcl has the best diversity.
-However, as shown in Figure~\ref{fig:pc_sample1}, some samples generated by mm-pcl2pcl are invalid, i.e., they are totally different from the input partial point clouds.
-Therefore, mm-pcl2pcl has the worse fidelity.
-LLF scores between pcl2pcl and mm-pcl2pcl.
-It has better UHD than mm-pcl2pcl, and better TMD and MMD than pcl2pcl.
+LLF has the second best MMD, i.e., slightly worse than mm-pcl2pcl, but better than other baselines, indicating that it can generate high-quality complete shapes.
+LLF is better than mm-pcl2pcl on UHD, because most samples generated by LLF are more realistic.
+It can also generate multi-modal samples, so has better TMD than pcl2pcl and KT-net.
 The LLF-w/o-nll has a slightly better UHD than LLF.
 We believe this is because, without using the likelihood, LLF-w/o-nll is trained directly by optimizing the Hausdorff distance.
 However, the sample diversity and quality, i.e., TMD and MMD, are worse than LLF.
-As argued by \cite{yang2019pointflow}, the current metrics for evaluating point cloud samples all have flaws, so these scores cannot be treated as hard metrics for evaluating model performance.
+As argued by \citep{yang2019pointflow}, the current metrics for evaluating point cloud samples all have flaws, so these scores cannot be treated as hard metrics for evaluating model performance.
 We visualize some samples in Figure~\ref{fig:pc_sample1} and in appendix.
-These samples show that LLF can generate samples that comparable to mm-pcl2pcl.
+These samples show that LLF can generate samples that comparable to other baselines.

-\section{CONCLUSION}
+\section{Conclusion}

 In this paper, we propose label learning flows, which represent a general framework for weakly supervised learning.
 LLF uses a conditional flow to define the conditional distribution $p(\mathbf{y}|\mathbf{x})$, so that can model the uncertainty between input $\mathbf{x}$ and all possible $\mathbf{y}$.
-Learning LLF is a constrained optimization problem that optimizes the likelihood of all possible $\mathbf{y}$ within the constrained space defined by weak signals.
-We develop a specific training method to train LLF inversely, avoiding the need of estimating $\mathbf{y}$.
+Learning LLF is a constrained optimization problem that optimizes the likelihood of possible $\mathbf{y}$ within the constrained space defined by weak signals.
+We develop a training method to train LLF inversely, avoiding the need of estimating $\mathbf{y}$.
 We apply LLF to three weakly supervised learning problems, and the results show that our method outperforms many state-of-the-art baselines on the weakly supervised classification and regression problems, and performs comparably to other new methods for unpaired point cloud completion.
 These results indicate that LLF is a powerful and effective tool for weakly supervised learning problems.